alisaifee/coredis/docs/source/compatibility.rst

 BZPOPMAX
 ********

-Remove and return the member with the highest score from one or more sorted sets, or block until one is available
+Removes and returns the member with the highest score from one or more sorted sets.
+Blocks until a member available otherwise.
+Deletes the sorted set if the last element was popped.

 - Documentation: `BZPOPMAX <https://redis.io/commands/bzpopmax>`_
 - Implementation: :meth:`~coredis.Redis.bzpopmax`